 Kisoboka – How it started

-When one of the trustees received a request from a school in Uganda for help with water and sanitation projects.
-Despite contacting several organisations, charities and NGOs it seemed unlikely that any practical or financial assistance could be provided.
+One of the trustees received a request from a school in Uganda for help with water and sanitation projects.
+Despite contacting several organisations, charities and NGOs, it seemed unlikely that any practical or financial assistance could be provided.

 Unable to make an effective response as an individual, a group of friends offered to come together to form the Kisoboka Trust.
 The trust was created with no funds and no supporters.
 Thanks to family members, individuals, schools and other charities we have found “it is possible” to provide funding and technical support for a range of projects.